lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 {: #fig-msg title="Exchange with Nonce and Evidence."}

 The following sections define the generic data structures for nonce request and nonce response message content.
-CMP and CMC use ASN.1, while EST uses JSON and CBOR.
+CMP and CMC use ASN.1, while EST uses JSON and CBOR, both defined CDDL.

 ## ASN.1 Representation {#ASN.1}